 These are all positive steps, but we recognize that more must be done.
 To help hardworking Ferris students, we must significantly increase institutional aid.
 The University is off to a good start: Through cost containment, philanthropy and other sources, Ferris has increased its level of financial aid.
 Assistance from the University’s General Fund has more than tripled from FY 07 to FY 16, despite falling state appropriations.

 Through the campaign, our aim is to grow scholarships substantially, with a stretch goal of doubling our scholarship endowment.
 The beauty of an endowment is its permanence: The principal is never spent.
 Rather, a small percentage of the interest on those funds is directed to student support year after year, in perpetuity.
 This is why endowments are a key strategy for future scholarship funding at Ferris.
 Increasing our scholarship endowment will provide future students with permanent, reliable and predictable support.
-Make a gift to an existing endowed scholarship today.

 The Ferris Futures Scholarship Challenge